 He just, I mean, he scorched Humpty Dumpty.

-I mean, it was it was just hilarious.
+I mean, it was, it was just hilarious.

-Do you know who Kyle Kalinski is?
+Do you know who Kyle Kalinsky is?

 I don't know who it is.